 The Parkinson’s disease community has failed to reach out to family doctors and internists to provide regular, meaningful education and guidance in the best care practices.
 At the Parkinson's Foundation, we have worked to rectify this deficiency over the last year by constructing a creative and easy-to-use website, and a smartphone app — the Parkinson's Toolkit.

 The toolkit is aimed at primary care physicians, allied health professionals, or even general neurologists caring for Parkinson’s patients.
 The tool is divided into four sections, including planning, symptom management, diagnosis, and treatment.
 It provides important steps to aid in diagnosing and managing a patient with Parkinson’s and also has information about follow-up visits and critical tips on hospitalization.
 The website and smartphone app provide quick and easy access to seminal Parkinson’s references/papers, handouts, and other foundation resources.
 There is also information on the free Parkinson's Foundation Helpline, 1-800-4PD-INFO (473-4636) that is fully staffed by Parkinson’s specialists.

 It is important that practitioners using the Parkinson’s Toolkit understand it includes information for the treatment of both basic and complex patients.
-The Toolkit highlights issues that can be overlooked, but play very important roles in the overall quality of life of a sufferer, including sleep, constipation, psychosis, screening for melanoma, and whether or not a more detailed neurological consultation would be required.
+The Toolkit highlights issues that can be overlooked, but play very important roles in the overall quality of life of a sufferer, including sleep, constipation, A broad medical term used to describe a loss of contact with reality that involves hallucinations and/or delusions., screening for melanoma, and whether or not a more detailed neurological consultation would be required.
 There are more than 100 topics available at a practitioner’s fingertips.